Recommending your services to dancers

 The Healthier Dancer Programme brings dance medicine and science specialists directly to the dancers who need them through the Medical Practitioners Directory.
 This is a searchable list of practitioners who have worked with dancers before.
 To join the directory or to recommend someone hereclick or call Helen Laws on 020 7713 0730.

 Campaigning to establish the National Institute of Dance Medicine and Science

 Dance UK has set up a partnership with leading dance medics and scientists at the British Olympic Medical Institute, Trinity Laban Conservatoire of Music & Dance, the University of Wolverhampton and Birmingham Royal Ballet’s (BRB) Jerwood Centre for the Prevention and Treatment of Dance Injuries in order to take the next major step forward in improving dancers’ health, fitness and injury prevention.

 Our vision for the future is that all top level dancers will have access to the high quality, comprehensive, dance specific healthcare and dance science support services they need, on a par with those enjoyed by elite athletes and dancers in the largest ballet companies.
-Read the full story here.
+To find out more about the National Institute click here, and to find out about the NHS dance injury clinic click here.

 Supporting research in dance medicine and science

 The Healthier Dancer Programme supports and encourages research in the field.
 You can look for upcoming research opportunities and if you are currenlty researching a topic do let us know.
 We also publish editorial about current research in our section and advertise key conferences and events in the HDP events and conferencessection of this webiste.
 You will also find reports and papers from key past events here.Email Helen for more information firstname.lastname@example.org.

 We also strongly support companies undertaking in-house research and provide some guidance here.